Bite 301. Exchange rates

 - Create the result in such a way that it is (chronologically) ordered according to the date keys.
 You may want to take a look at Python 3.7 changes or at the

-module.- Check if the given
+collectionsmodule.- Check if the given

-and inform the user of the particular problem.Good luck and keep calm and code in Python!
+start_dateandend_dateforexchange_ratesare compatible to the provided dataset.
+If either thestart_datelies before start of the dataset range orend_datelies after the end of the dataset range throw aValueErrorand inform the user of the particular problem.Good luck and keep calm and code in Python!

 39 out of 45 users completed this Bite.